arangodb/velocypack/API.md

 std::cout << output << std::endl;
 ```

-Note that several JSON parser's in the wild provide extensions to the
+Note that several JSON parsers in the wild provide extensions to the
 original JSON format.
 For example, some implementations allow comments
-inside the JSON or support usage of the literals `inf` and `nan` (or `NaN`)
+inside the JSON or support usage of the literals `inf` and `nan`/`NaN`
-for out-of-range or invalid numbers.
+for out-of-range and invalid numbers.
 The VPack JSON parser does not
 support any of these extensions but sticks to the JSON specification.